utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-month-name.md

 // décembre
 ```

-As you can see, now we got the months name from the date object for a different country/language.
+As you can see, now we get the month's name from the date object for a different country/language.

 ### See the code examples in this Codepen

-I hope you found this a useful tip and feel free to check out the Codepen.
+I hope you found this a helpful tip, and feel free to check out the Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="rNOPxYv" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript get Month Name">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/rNOPxYv">